Batch HEIC to JPG

 HEIC is Apple's default photo format since iOS 11.
 It compresses images at half the file size of JPG while keeping the same visual quality.
 The trade-off: most Windows PCs, Android devices, web platforms, and older apps cannot open it.

 Output keeps full resolution and color accuracy.
-At the default 90% quality, the difference from the original is invisible to the eye.
-JPG opens on every device without extra software — no hidden compression, no watermark, no limit.
+At the default 90% quality, the difference from the original is usually invisible.
+JPG opens on every device without extra software.
+We do not add watermarks or impose usage limits.

 Frequently Asked Questions